erikpaasonen/msm/IMPORTING.md

 ### Why this architecture?

-**This design is required for RAM disk support.** When you enable RAM for a world (`msm worlds ram <server> <world>`), MSM copies the world to `/dev/shm` and symlinks to it there.
+**This design is required for RAM disk support.** When you enable RAM for a world (`msm worlds ram on <server> <world>`), MSM copies the world to `/dev/shm` and symlinks to it there.
 This dramatically reduces I/O latency for busy servers.

 The `worldstorage/` indirection makes this possible—without it, there would be no clean way to swap between disk and RAM storage.